adriangs1996/wintry/README.md

 and THERE IS NO NEED TO CHANGE THE CODE, it would just work.

-You can look for a complete example under [test_app](https://github.com/adriangs1996/wintry/tree/master/test_app)
+You can look for a complete example at this [test app](https://github.com/adriangs1996/wintry/tree/master/tuto)

 ## Installation
 ---------------